So I Finished WSET4 Diploma. Now What’s Up Next?

 Ever since my student days, I’ve loved a good glass of wine with food.
 But I only really got bitten by the wine bug in the early 2000s, when Dr. K’s dad persuaded us to go to the big annual wine fair in Lille.
 In all honesty, it didn’t take much convincing, and we continued to go there for many years.
 It is where we discovered and developed a deep love for the wines from Alsace and Jura.
 Indirectly the fair also lead us to take an introductory wine course, because we wanted to be better informed.
 And the rest is history: many years later, in 2012, we enrolled in the three-year Sommelier-Conseil programme, finished the training in Suze-la-Rousse, and moved on to WSET Level 3 right after.

-Around that time I had begun teaching about wine and decided to start a wine writing, education and consultancy business as a side job.
+Around that time I began teaching about wine and decided to start a wine writing, education and consultancy business as a side job.
 I named it Wine & Words, after two of my favourite things.
-It was a fun project with a calm start, until in 2017 business got a sudden boost when I – to my and probably everyone else’s surprise – was the first woman who won the Belgian Champagne Ambassador competition.
+It was a fun project with a calm start, until in 2017 business got a sudden boost when I – to my and probably everyone else’s surprise – was the first woman to win the Belgian Champagne Ambassador competition.
 I had entered the contest as the underdog, but that didn’t stop me from giving it my all, and I had 15 years of teaching experience on my side.
 Then a few months later, when I won silver in the European Champagne Ambassador finals and got voted Belgium’s Wine Lady of the Year shortly after, I was suddenly on the map.
 Assignments started coming in and I decided to reduce my job at the university to a part-time position, to make room for a career in wine.

 Since then I’ve been working as an independent wine writer, educator and consultant for an increasing and diverse range of companies, organisations and private customers.
 And there’s never a dull day at the office: besides classes in the Sommelier-Conseil programme, I teach WSET Level 3 for WineWise, our programme provider in the Benelux; wine masterclasses on a wide range of topics, and workshops on food & wine pairing.
 I’ve moderated livestreams, I consult for events and am a judge in wine panels and competitions in Belgium and abroad.
-I write the section about Belgium in Hugh Johnson’s Pocket Wine Book; have a monthly wine column in Discover Benelux magazine; am an editor at Ken Wijn-Magazine; write copy and create content for online and print publications, for trade bodies and other wine businesses – and for the many wonderful people who are kind enough to read my articles here on the blog, or my frequent posts on Facebook or Instagram. 🙂🙏
+I write the section about Belgium in Hugh Johnson’s Pocket Wine Book; have a monthly wine column in Discover Benelux magazine; am an editor at Ken Wijn-Magazine; write copy and create content for online and print publications, for trade bodies and other wine businesses – and for the many wonderful people who are kind enough to read my articles here on the blog, or my (much more frequent) posts on Facebook or Instagram. 🙂🙏

 While I was studying for the WSET Diploma, I also studied photography two nights a week, in order to improve my skills in that area.
 This too has become not just a passion, but a valuable asset in my storytelling and journalism toolbox.